matijakolaric-com/django-music-publisher/docs/installation.rst

 Updating DMP on Heroku
 ++++++++++++++++++++++

-There are three reasons for udating DMP:
+There are three reasons for updating DMP:

 * if there is a security issue with the version you installed,
 * if there is a bug that affects you, or